azsk/DevOpsKit-docs/00a-Setup/Readme.md

   Install-Module AzSK -Scope CurrentUser
 ```

+Note:

-Note: You may need to use `-AllowClobber` and `-Force` options with the Install-Module command
+You may need to use `-AllowClobber` and `-Force` options with the Install-Module command
 above if you have a different version of AzureRM modules installed on your machine.
 AzSK depends on specific version of different AzureRM service modules and installs that during the installation above.
 Run command 'Find-Module AzSK -includedependencies' to see all dependencies.

+In version 3.6.x, if you are facing issue during scan, you may have to register "Microsoft.Security" and "Microsoft.PolicyInsights" providers on subscriptions.
+Refer [link](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-supported-services#portal) for provider registration.

 ------------------------------------------------
 ### Backward compatibility